reactome/reactome_chatbot/docs/embeddings_manager.md

 # Reactome Chatbot Embeddings Manager Script

-The script located at `./bin/embeddings_manager` handles the generation, version-switching, and S3 upload/download of embeddings for the chatbot.
-Embeddings are installed locally to the `embeddings/` directory.
+The script located at `./bin/embeddings_manager` handles the generation, version-switching, and S3 upload/download of resource bundles for the chatbot.
+Previously these bundles only included embeddings, but have now been expanded to include all documents used by the model for a given data source.
+Embeddings bundles are installed locally to the `embeddings/` directory.

 ```
 $ ./bin/embeddings_manager -h